mlflow/mlflow-website/DEVELOPMENT_GUIDE.md

 This guide covers the general setup requirements that are needed to contribute to the MLflow website.

-The core of the MLflow website is powered by [Docusaurus](https://docusaurus.io/), a REACT-based static website generator framework.
+The core of the MLflow website is powered by [Docusaurus](https://docusaurus.io/).

 ## Fork this repo